Microsoft Office Specialist: How Do I Become Certified?

 Step 2: Enroll in Microsoft Office Courses

+The next step is to enroll in Microsoft Office courses.
 Although individuals can teach themselves how to use Microsoft Office programs, college-level courses and workshops offer professional training that can teach a student about the proper way to use all the features of a program, which is information that is usually covered on certification tests.
 Colleges and universities typically offer courses under different skill levels: basic, intermediate and advanced.
 Each class usually covers only one Microsoft Office software program, such as Word, Excel, Access, Outlook or PowerPoint.

 Step 3: Choose a Certification Program

 Workers who create and update documents, such as newsletters, invitations, press releases or manuals, would benefit most by obtaining MOS Word certification.
-Those workers in charge of managing and creating databases might consider earning the MOS Access certification.
+Those workers in charge of managing and creating databases might consider earning a MOS Access certification.
 For professionals who frequently give presentations, MOS PowerPoint certification would be a good choice.
 MOS Outlook certification may be useful for a professional who works in a company that uses Microsoft Outlook as a closed and secure e-mail system.

 Step 4: Take Certification Exams